skafdasschaf/lilypond-tools/editorial_guidelines.md

 # Editorial guidelines

-This document describes v2021.12.0 of the editorial guidelines for the Edition Esser-Skala.
-These guidelines mainly follow the guidelines of the [CPEB:CW project](https://cpebach.org/description.html).
+This document describes v2022.01.0 of the editorial guidelines for the Edition Esser-Skala, which were inspired by the guidelines of the [CPEB:CW project](https://cpebach.org/description.html).